Ms.Dora, a certified Christian counselor, explores facts, attitudes, and habits that can help us maintain our physical and mental wellbeing.

 The Internal Pain

 The pain in my right side surfaced in the process of making contact with the ball.
-The ball became the scapegoat, because I did not recognize the real culprit -- the dangerous health hazard inside me.
-My pain was physical, but Sociologist Martin Oppenheimer of Rutgers University argues that people can be learn to hate others, if they can be convinced to blame said others for their pain of frustration, insecurity, and fear of losing things they want or need.
+The ball became the scapegoat, because I did not recognize the real culprit—the dangerous health hazard inside me.
+My pain was physical, but sociologist Martin Oppenheimer of Rutgers University argues that people can be taught to hate others if they can be convinced to blame said others for their pain of frustration, insecurity, and fear of losing things they want or need.

 The Merriam Webster Dictionary defines hate as intense hostility and aversion usually deriving from fear, anger, or sense of injury.
 People who are angry that a foreigner is elected to a position which they think should be held by a native can be seduced into hating the foreigner.
 People who are fearful that a president will deny them opportunity to enter his country will probably hate him.
 It helps to understand that hatred, whether or not it is seems justified, originates from negative emotions inside us.